awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 ## Common management tasks for Microsoft SQL Server on Amazon RDS<a name="SQLServer.Concepts.General"></a>

-The following are the common management tasks you perform with an Amazon RDS SQL Server DB instance, with links to relevant documentation for each task\.
+The following are the common management tasks you perform with an Amazon RDS for SQL Server DB instance, with links to relevant documentation for each task\.

 ****